MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-datacenter.md

 ---
-title: Converged NIC in a Teamed NIC configuration
+title: Converged NIC in a Teamed NIC configuration (datacenter)
 description: This topic provides instructions on how to configure Converged NIC in a datacenter configuration in Windows Server 2016. ms.prod: windows-server-threshold ms.technology: networking